Retroplaya135/DataCloak/README.md

 #### SIEM & Microservices Ready - Easily integrates with existing cybersecurity infrastructure.

+#### – Log Ingestion & Persistence:
+The script uses SQLAlchemy to define and persist three key database tables: one for raw threat logs, one for recording each model retraining event, and one for capturing anomaly detection events.
+This design provides a full audit trail of both system activity and model evolution.

 #☝️ Release Version 2.0

 ### Improved Background Training & API Endpoints: